 This kind of staff loyalty is also critical for your succession plan.
 Afterall, if you don't want to, or don't plan to be in the office all day every day, who else will?
 Hopefully it will be your skilled and motivated staff.
 Now's a great time to appoint managers and get them trained.

 A period of slower economic growth is also a good time to check on the financial health of your company.
-Aaron Wallace suggests cashflow modelling to make sure your business is sound.
+Hayes Knight suggest cashflow modelling to make sure your business is sound.
 Cashflow is one of the first things to suffer when things change.
 Is your business geared up to generate cash when you need it?

-"Now is the time to start looking inwards in your business as opposed to outwards.
-Make your business robust because that will reduce the risk and increase the value for you when you go to sell it," says Wallace.
+Hayes Knight advise that now is the time to start looking inwards in your business as opposed to outwards.
+Make your business robust because that will reduce the risk and increase the value for you when you go to sell it.

 Stabilise your company and reduce your risks.
-An economic slowdown is not the time to take money out of the business and buy a new sports car, he says.
+An economic slowdown is not the time to take money out of the business and buy a new sports car.

 It's more important than ever to stay on top of your debtors.
 Proactively chase up debts as opposed to just letting payments drift in.
 Stay abreast of how much tax you are going to owe.
 Forecast your provisional tax and pay it accordingly.
 And don't stop marketing.